php-sage/sage/README.md

  * [PHP Debug Bar](https://github.com/maximebf/php-debugbar)
  * [Kint](https://kint-php.github.io/kint/)

 ### 💬 Why does Sage look so much like Kint?
+A.K.A.
+Why does this have so few stars?

-Because it <u>is</u> Kint, and I am its author, however the project was [blatantly **stolen**](https://github.com/kint-php/kint/commit/1ea81f3add81b586756515673f8364f60feb86a3) from me by a malicious contributor!
+Because it <b>is</b> Kint, and I am its author, however the project was [blatantly **stolen**](https://github.com/kint-php/kint/commit/1ea81f3add81b586756515673f8364f60feb86a3) from me by a malicious contributor!

 Instead of fighting DMCA windmills, I chose to fork and rename the last good version and continue under a new name!

+### 💬 How is `var_dump` - style debugging still relevant when we have Xdebug?

+1. In practice, Xdebug is quite often very difficult and time-consuming to install and configure.
+2. There's many use-cases where dump&die is just faster to bring up.
+3. There is no way you can visualise a timeline of changed data with XDebug.
+For example, all values dumped from within a loop.
+4. And there's more subtle use-cases, eg. if you stepped over something there's no way to go back, but with var-dumping the values are still there...

+I use xdebug almost daily, by the way.
+Side by side with Sage.

 ---